-The Hospital Thrift Shop sells merchandise donated by island residents and visitors – anything from clothing to furniture to artwork – from late May through mid-October.
-At the end of each season, the Thrift Shop donates its proceeds back to Nantucket Cottage Hospital.
+The Hospital Thrift Shop sells merchandise donated by island residents and visitors – anything from clothing to furniture to artwork – from mid-May through mid-October.
+At the end of each season, the Thrift Shop donates its proceeds to Nantucket Cottage Hospital.
 With a small staff and a team of dedicated volunteers, The Thrift Shop has become a favorite for island residents and visitors both in terms of donations toward a worthy cause and as a shopping destination.
 The 2017 season marks its 88th year in business.